ProjectLadon/MOOS-AIOrest/README.md

 		"group":{"type":"string"},
 		"feed":{"type":"string"}
 	},
-	"required":["variable","varType","feed"]
+	"required":["direction","variable","varType","feed"]
 }
 ```
-* subFile -- a path to a file containing an array of subscribe objects.
-This can be used in conjunction with zero or more subscribe entries.
+* subFile -- a path to a file containing an array of ```subscribe``` objects.
+This can be used in conjunction with zero or more ```subscribe``` entries.
+* confFile -- a path to a file containing an array of ```publish``` and/or ```subscribe``` objects.
+This can be used in conjunction with any other combination of publish and subscribe objects.
 * pubFrequency -- the number of times per minute to publish outgoing data.
+Defaults to 60.
+* subFrequency -- the number of times per minute to poll for incoming data.
+Defaults to same value as ```pubFrequency```.

 # Incoming and Outgoing Variables
 This is determined entirely by the publish and subscribe entries

+# Outgoing Timing and Sequencing
+Since Adafruit.io has hard limits on how often data can be written, this module must obey them in order to work correctly.
+It maintains a list of outgoing variables and steps through them one by one at the speed dictated by ```pubFrequency```.
+If a variable has not been updated since the last time it was transmitted, this module will skip it until the next time it runs through the list.

+# Incoming Notifications
+A list of incoming variables is similarly maintained.
+The module polls for each one in turn at the frequency determined by ```subFrequency```.